je-ritter/resume/readme.md

 ### **WORK EXPERIENCE**

-#### Captain & Co.
-Real Estate LLC | Memphis, TN
+#### Marketing & Operations Manager | Memphis, TN
-*Marketing Manager | Jan 2022 - May 2022*
+*Captain & Co.
+Real Estate, LLC | Jan 2022 - May 2022*
-- Project Managed complete website user experience audit which led to full ADA compliance.
+- Ensured 100% ADA compliance of the company website through project managing a site audit utilizing WordPress and external tools.
-- Utilized Monday project management software to create clarity across a cross-functional team which resulted in a decrease in miscommunication by 20%.
+- Standardized and improved consistency across marketing materials, web content, and social media posts by developing the company's first brand guide and creating 50+ templates, increasing client engagement by 20%.
-- Managed a team of 4 to create and execute social media strategy across Facebook, Instagram, LinkedIn, Pinterest, Yelp,  and Youtube., doubling organic reach on Instagram alone.
+- Coordinated monthly newsletters to over 2,500 clients by copy editing, ensuring timely delivery, and visually appealing layout, resulting in improved engagement and retention rates among our clients.
-- Coordinated monthly newsletters to over 2,000 clients/potential recruits, copy editing, ensuring timely delivery.
+- 100% increase in organic reach on Instagram after implementing a new posting schedule by identifying posting trends with Google Analytics and Meta Business suite.

-#### Captain & Co.
-Real Estate LLC | Memphis, TN
+#### Executive Assisant | Memphis, TN
-*Executive Assistant | Oct 2020 - Dec 2021*
+*Captain & Co.
+Real Estate, LLC | Oct 2020 - Dec 2021*
-- Developed relationships with over 20 vendors across industries from multimedia to construction, negotiating contracts, and increasing quality control.
+- 20% improved company productivity by simplifying workflow and enhancing user experience through a redesign of the Project Management Board using Monday.com.
-- As project manager,  completed office construction within budget and ahead of schedule.
+- Managed dynamic calendar of events and ad hoc requests with organization and attention to detail, successfully dlivering all tasks to a high standard while adapting to changing priorities and remaining calm under pressure.
-- Frequently handled last-minute requests with little to no notice while remaining calm and flexible under pressure.
-Including gift delivery for clients to social media and website changes.
+- Collaborated with IT vendors to identify and resolve any technical issues that arose, maintaining the functionality and integrity of the software for a team of 15.

-#### Aussie Pet Mobile | Memphis, TN
+#### Operations Manager | Memphis, TN
-*Operations Manager | Jul 2019 - Jun 2020*
+*AJul 2019 - Jun 2020*
 - Created & oversaw systems handling inventory, scheduling 1,000+ monthly phone consultations (utilizing Vonigo scheduling), training & on-boarding new hires, and managing media communications (through email, Facebook, Instagram, and Yelp).
 - Managed the creation of on-boarding materials for new hires, which decreased the time needed to get new employees up-to-speed by 30%.
 - Wrote and distributed mass texts, emails, and social posts to 2,500+ clients which resulted in a 20% increase in customer engagement.